 We're off the grid today.
 Lose the telephone, the laptop, the watch, all of it! - This is a day of connecting with your native environment with zero distractions.
 Use this day to truly listen to your body and roll with the feedback you get from having zero tech to rely on.
 The urges will be apparent, but the emptiness will be filled with observation, listening and connecting to your environment.
 Who knows what you'll take away from this day?

 DAY 8 - MAKE SOMETHING CREATIVE

-Today you will literally create something unique that wasn’t on this planet yesterday - A painting, a drawing, writing music, a poem, a piece of writing - It doesn't matter if you think you suck - get as creative as possible!
+Today you will literally create something unique that wasn’t on this planet yesterday - A painting, a drawing, writing music, a poem, a piece of writing - And it doesn't matter if you think it sucks - get as creative as possible!

 Day 9 - Begin a journal

 For the remainder of this challenge, I want you to free up 30 minutes before you go to sleep to write about each day.
-For those who aren't used to expressing your thoughts into writing, this is truly an excellent exercise to perform that challenges your brain into articulating your observations and thoughts.
+For those who aren't familiar with expressing one's thoughts into writing, this is truly an excellent exercise that challenges your brain into articulating your observations and thoughts.